Brian-Pho/Textbook-Notes/_posts/textbooks/2019-03-23-cognitive-science-an-introduction-to-the-science.md

 - *Mental architecture*: solves the integration challenge by looking for a general model of the organization of the mind and the mechanics of cognition that incorporates some of the basic assumptions common to all disciples and fields composing cognitive science.
 - We start off with a basic assumption common to all of the cognitive sciences.
 Then we show how different interpretations of that assumption generate different models of the mind.
 - The basic assumption is that cognition is information processing.
 Information is the currency of cognitive science.
-- The “information” in cognitive science has little to do with Shannon’s mathematical theory of information; the formal specification for information.
+- The "information" in cognitive science has little to do with Shannon’s mathematical theory of information; the formal specification for information.
 - Important questions regarding the basic assumption (only applicable to individual cognitive systems)
   - In what format does a particular cognitive system carry information?
   - How does that cognitive system transform information?
   - How is the mind organized so that it can function as an information processor?
 - A mental architecture is a set of answers to these three questions.
-- We don’t want to assume that all cognitive systems carry and transform information in the same way, hence why we say “individual cognitive system”.
+- We don’t want to assume that all cognitive systems carry and transform information in the same way, hence why we say "individual cognitive system".
 - E.g. pictures and text.
 Even though they are both represented by zeros and ones, the information doesn’t represent the same thing.
 - It’s difficult to define what a cognitive system is without the notion of information processing.
 Whenever we have a cognitive system, we have some information processing function.
 - This distinguishes cognitive systems from, say, anatomical systems.
 It’s why we can’t read off the organization of the mind from a brain atlas because there’s some hidden function.